AninditaBasu/roots-and-branches/README.md

 > Just a note: The generic `relations[]` in that example is to show how the model generalises.
 The current implementation in this repo uses field-specific relationship arrays.

-You're now free to mix and match as you want to:
+You're now free to mix and match just as you want to:

 - Ontology packs: `genealogy.json`, `docs.json`, `recipes.json`
 - Layout engines: tree, force-graph, radial